 If you’re thinking about investing in a rental property, you might be weighing the costs and potential income.
 If so, you’re probably wondering: “How much cash flow do you need for a rental to make sense in ?”
 This is a great question, and the answer might surprise you…

 Cash flow.
 It’s the reason why most real estate investors acquire rental property!
-So perhaps you’re wondering how much cash flow do you need for a rental property to make sense in Chattanooga TN/GA, Phoenix AZ – GREAT question.
+So perhaps you’re wondering how much cash flow do you need for a rental property to make sense in Chattanooga TN and surrounding Georgia areas. – GREAT question.

 The answer is challenging to give (because the number is different for everyone) but here a few ways to figure it out for yourself…